-Following a pilot project in 2013, the City began the city-wide implementation (where warranted) of pedestrian countdown signals (PCS).
-Pedestrian countdown signals provide better information to pedestrians by displaying the amount of time you have left to cross a street.
+Pedestrian countdown signals provide better information to pedestrians by displaying the amount of time you have to safely cross a street.

-Each year, an annual pedestrian countdown signals implementation plan is developed.
+Each year, we develop an annual pedestrian countdown signals plan that informs where we will next install signals.
 Locations for these signals are selected and prioritized based on a number of factors including:

-- proximity to schools or large populations of seniors, and
+- Proximity to schools or large populations of seniors

 The available capital budget, coordination with other capital projects and decisions made by the Standing Policy Committee on Infrastructure Renewal and Public Works also factor into where and when these signals are installed.

-Over the next few years, the City will work through the PCS Implementation Plan in the order listed in the plan (the list reflects the most current information at the date/time of production and is subject to changes without notice).
+The City plans to install more than 30 pedestrian countdown signals in 2019.
+The City is working through the PCS Implementation Plan in the order listed in the plan (the list reflects the most current information at the date/time of production and is subject to changes without notice).